 The District has contracted with Lynda.com to provide online, self-paced training modules available to employees through the portal for many software applications.
 This online service provides web-based, self-paced lessons on dozens of software packages and technologies.
 The self-paced training model is cost-effective, but greater awareness is needed on the availability and use of online tools.
-A marketing effort will be undertaken and training workshops will offered to all staff.
+A marketing effort will be undertaken and training workshops will be offered to all staff.

 New students are provided training on using the portal during orientation.
-Online documentation is provided for self-help on using the portal and the Desire2Learn course management system.
-Faculty assist students using Desire2Learn in their online and hybrid classes.
+Online documentation is provided for self-help on using the portal and the online learning management system.
+Faculty will assist students using the online learning management system in their online and hybrid classes.
+Students also have support through the Moorpark College distance education department.